hyperledger-archives/sawtooth-core/source/introduction.rst

 .. caution::

-    This project includes a consensus algorithm, PoET (Proof of Elapsed Time), designed to run in a secure enclave like `Intel® Software Guard Extensions (SGX)
+    This project includes a consensus algorithm, PoET (Proof of Elapsed Time), which is intended to run in a Trusted Execution Environment (TEE), such as `Intel® Software Guard Extensions (SGX)
     <https://software.intel.com/en-us/isa-extensions/intel-sgx>`_.
-    The version included in this project is intended to provide the same functional characteristics, but runs **unprotected**.
+    This release includes software which runs outside of SGX and simulates the behavior of the PoET algorithm.
 It does **not** provide security in this mode.
-This project is intended for experimental usage.
-Do not use this project for security sensitive applications.
+This project is intended for experimental usage and we recommend against using it for security sensitive applications.

 This project, called "Sawtooth Lake" is a highly modular platform for building, deploying and running distributed ledgers.
 Distributed ledgers